Endpoints Access Control

 Refresh token

-is also an uuid, stored server-side in the database, associated with a unique user account and generally valid for a longer period (e.g., 24 hours).
-This token is associated to a unique access_token
+Alongside the access_token, the API also uses a refresh_token.
+The refresh_token is also an uuid, stored server-side in the database, associated with a unique user account and generally valid for a longer period (e.g., 24 hours).
+This token is associated to a unique access_token.

 Refresh token flow